slds-lmu/wildlife-experiments-server/README.md

 where the `-f` states whether you want to generate folders with all the images corresponding to the predictions (`True`) or if you only want to acquire a csv file (`False`).
 Once again, if your data (here the images come from the `unlabeled.csv` file) is not stored in the default data folder, you will need to specify the folder using the `-d` flag.

 ##### Output
 Depending, on whether you set `-f` to `True` or `False`, you will find different outputs.
 The outputs can be found in the predictions and then in the folder corresponding to your run based on the date and time.
-Inside of the folder you will always find `predictions.csv`.
+Inside the folder you will always find `predictions.csv`.
 If you set `-f True`, then you will also find folders corresponding to the species names in the dataset.
 Inside of those folders, you can find the images that were predicted as the given species.

 ### Depth Estimation